mjz48/ohsnap-experiments/mqttrs-1/README.md

 ## TODO

+* Implement unit tests and testing suite (cover all "MUST" statements in spec)

 * Implement Pid handling and creation
 * Implement SubscribeTopics and QoS selection
 * Implement wildcards in topic paths and ### (publish to all)
 * Implement last will handling
+* Implement retain message
 * Implement session takeover and QoS retry in that case.
 * Implement keep alive detection

+* Implement persistence (for resending and recovering messages when broker goes down)?
+* Implement read config from config file?

 ## MQTT Spec Notes